-Militarily, the US can, and more or less does, match the rest of the world combined; economically, it is the biggest single entity; and, culturally, its influence is pervasive12.
-The US is too strong to be challenged militarily by any rival country or combination of rival countries for the reasonably foreseeable future, (if any wanted to do so, for which there is no evidence13).
-At the same time, the US is not strong enough to determine the course of world events.
+Militarily, the US can, and more or less does, match the rest of the world combined; economically, it is the biggest single entity; and, culturally, its influence is pervasive.12 The US is too strong to be challenged militarily by any rival country or combination of rival countries for the reasonably foreseeable future (if any wanted to do so, for which there is no evidence.)13 At the same time, the US is not strong enough to determine the course of world events.
 The US is too powerful to be coerced by anyone but not powerful enough to coerce everyone.
-Most significantly, in an age of asymmetric warfare, the US is invincible but not invulnerable14.
-Hence cooperation is unavoidable often, but not always, on US terms.
+Most significantly, in an age of asymmetric warfare, the US is invincible but not invulnerable.14 Therefore, cooperation is unavoidable, but not always on US terms.